armosec/armo-helm/README.md

   2. Vulnerability scanning for container images (Kubevuln)
   3. Container registry scanning (Kubevuln)

-When creating a recurring scan, the Kontroller component will create a `ConfigMap` and a `CronJob` from a recurring template ConfigMap.
+When creating a recurring scan, the Operator component will create a `ConfigMap` and a `CronJob` from a recurring template ConfigMap.
 Each scan type comes with a template.

 The CronJob itself does not run the scan directly.
-When a CronJob is ready to run, it will send a REST API request to the Kontroller component, which will then trigger the relevant scan (similarly to a request coming from the Gateway).
+When a CronJob is ready to run, it will send a REST API request to the Operator component, which will then trigger the relevant scan (similarly to a request coming from the Gateway).

 The scan results are then sent by each relevant component to the EventReceiver.